timmshinbone/TS_SampleLesson/README.md

 Functions are blocks of code that can be used to perform a given task, and used repeatedly for that, as well as, other tasks.

-__Declaring__ functions allows us to recall these blocks of code for later use This helps to keep our code __*DRY*__
+__Declaring__ functions allows us to recall these blocks of code for later use.
+This helps to keep our code __*DRY*__